IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 4.17 Select **Export for integration server (BAR)** and click **Export**

-4.18 Save the file to a folder of your choosing keeping the name that was pre-filled for you. (eg *user005sf.bar**).
+4.18 Save the file to a folder of your choosing keeping the name that was pre-filled for you. (eg *user005sf.bar*).

 ## Section 5: Save your Salesforce credentials as an OpenShift secret

 To deploy an Integration Server for your flow, you need to create a Kubernetes secret with your Salesforce credentials in the  OpenShift cluster running Cloud Pak for Integration.
 We've created a helper app for you to do this.

-5.1 In a separate browser tab, launch  the  helper app.
+5.1 In a separate browser tab, launch  the  helper app using the URL provided to you by the instructor.
 When prompted login using your workshop credentials

 5.2 Enter the Salesforce authentication info requested.
-Note that in this UI you enter the Salesforce password and Security Token are entered via separate fields.
+Note that in this UI the Salesforce password and Security Token are entered in separate fields.

   ![Save Salesforce credentials](images/savesfcreds.png)